anton-smirnov-robert/weaver/content/mecanization of scientific research.md

 - has a extrinsic telos
 - its components are inert by principle and follow a geodesic (maximization/minimization principle)
 - its components are generic (and replacable)
-- non-overlapping division of labor
+- what it produces can be described by the individual contribution of its components
 - has no generativity (no self-determination)